From veering triangulations to link spaces and back again: The link space

-The action on $\cover{T}$ preserves the red and blue edges and the transverse orientation.
-This together with the fact that it preserves the foliations in $\calL(\alpha)$ proves that the action is orientation preserving.
-This completes the proof of \refitm{LinkSpaceAction}. \end{proof}
+Suppose now that $M$ is oriented and that $\calV$ is transverse veering.
+Suppose that $f$ is a face of $K$, the given layer of $\calK$.
+Let $e, e'$, and $e''$ be the three edges of $f$, labelled as in \reffig{LinkSpaceFace}.
+The combinatorics of $\rect(f)$ (see \reflem{FaceRect}\refitm{FaceRectBdy}) implies that the induced orientation on $\rect(e')$ and $\rect(e'')$ agrees on their intersection.
+Furthermore, the induced orientations on $\bdy \rect(e)$ and $\bdy \rect(e')$ disagree on their intersection.
+The same holds on the intersection of $\bdy \rect(e)$ and $\bdy \rect(e'')$.
+This induces an orientation on $\rect(f)$.
+The same holds for any face of $K$.
+By \reflem{FacesCover}, and since face rectangles (for faces in $K$) are either disjoint or intersect in an edge rectangle, this induces an orientation on $K$.
+Note that any other layer $K'$ of $\calK$ shares infinitely many faces with $K$ and thus has the same orientation.
+Finally, any other layering is made up of the same faces as $\calK$.
+Thus we obtain~\refitm{LinkSpaceOri}.

-We end this section with a result that will be useful in our future work.
-It follows from \reflem{NoMixedTypeAsymptotics}.
+The action of $\pi_1(M)$ on $\cover{\calV}$ preserves the red and blue edges and the transverse orientation.
+Also the action of $\pi_1(M)$ does not swap the laminations and thus does not swap the foliations.
+Thus it preserves the given orientation of face rectangles.
+Thus we obtain~\refitm{LinkSpaceOriAction}. \end{proof}